Skip to main content

 1. Volume on the route (AADT, or Annual Average Daily Traffic)

-After segments are created following the guidelines above, minimum and maximum segment lengths are used to ensure that segments are not too small or too large.
+After segments are created following the guidelines above, the minimum and maximum segment lengths are used to ensure that segments are neither too small nor too large.

 Min/Max Segment Lengths